stevenirewole/odin-recipes/README.md

 my first odin project

-project name:a basic recipe website this is a project of web page leading to another web page
+project name:a basic recipe website this is a project of web page leading to other web pages with basic food recipes

 i will be using html for this